swnordstrom/mateable/README.md

 If you are interested in contributing to this package, fork the repo and modify/add functions as you see fit.
 After modifying the repo, create test code that shows that the modifications work in a variety of contexts.
-Also that when the modifications show error messages, they aren't indecipherable.
+Also show that when the modifications show error messages, they aren't indecipherable.
 Submit a pull request with your test code and someone from the Echinacea Project will review the code and accept, deny, or suggest modifications to your changes.
 For more advanced programmers, this packages uses Rcpp to take